 Maintenance is a joint responsibility of the tenants and the landlords.
 The owner has to ensure, the amenities are in working condition before the tenants move in.
-If the tenants pay for these repairs, they can deduct the amount from the rent until the repair cost is recovered.
-However, the tenants have to repair, if there is any damage to the amities while they were occupying the property.
-If the tenant refuses to pay, the repair cost can be deducted from the advance amount.
-Neither the tenants nor the owners can do any major construction without approval from both the parties.
+If the tenants pay for the repairs, they can deduct the amount from the rent until the repair cost is recovered.
+However, the tenants have to repair, if there is any damage to the amenities while they were occupying the property.
+If the tenant refuses to pay, the repairs cost can be deducted from the security deposit.
+Neither the tenants nor the owners can do any major construction without approval from both parties.

 Uninhabitable: If the Maintenance cost exceeds more than 50% of the rent, the property is considered to be ‘uninhabitable’.
 That is, if the owner does not take the necessary action to rectify the situation, the tenants can vacate the property by giving 15-days notice.
 They can take help from the respective authorities in this matter.

 The agreed rent has to be paid without fail.
 The owner cannot increase the rent before the time duration agreed upon.
 Similarly, the tenant cannot pay lesser than the agreed rent.
 If the tenant fails to pay rent for two consecutive months, the owner can issue an eviction notice.

 A security deposit is an amount agreed by both the parties.
 It is paid upfront by the tenants.
 The amount varies upon the locality and the state in which the property is present.
 The amount is returnable, once the tenant vacates the property.
 The owner can deduct from this amount if there is any damage done by the tenant during occupancy.
 Therefore it is better to get the fixtures fit(if any) before your moving out.